-Figure 7-40 displays the PARS Screen for the WAN card.
+Figure 7-38 displays the PARS Screen for the WAN card in a T1 environment.
 To go to this screen, press "A" (pArs) in the WAN Card Main Screen.
-PARS (Premisys Automatic Rerouting System) feature is to protect the traffic of a failed T1/E1 transmission line in a ring network.
-If a T1/E1 line fails then PARS will provide protection to rerouting the traffic on that line.
-This means that all 24 time slots (totaling to the DS1 rate) or 30 time slots (totaling to the E1 rate) will be completely protected.
+PARS (Premisys Automatic Rerouting System) feature is to protect the traffic of a failed T1 transmission line in a ring network.
+If a T1 line fails then PARS will provide protection to rerouting the traffic on that line.
+This means that all 24 time slots (totaling to the DS1 rate) will be completely protected.

-Figure 7-40.
+Figure 7-38.
 Typical T1 WAN PARS Screen